 Similar to humans, dogs need protein in their bodies to help run everything smoothly.
 When consumed in the right quantities, protein helps build and repair muscles, grow and maintain tissues, and helps with essential activities throughout the body.
 Although the exact protein intake differs by breed and weight, it’s imperative that a balanced diet with the right protein is fed to the dog for optimal well being.

 According to Dr. Michelle Burch, veterinarian at Safe Hounds Pet Insurance, the rule of thumb for meeting the protein requirement for dogs is “to feed 1 gram of protein per pound of current body weight.”
 To prevent protein deficiency, AAFCO recommends protein ingestion of 4.5 grams/100 kcal for adult dogs and 5.63 grams/100 kcal for pregnant or nursing dogs and puppies.

-“Adequate protein ensures strength in muscles, skin, and fur while also playing an important role in managing hormones and enzymes for bodily functions to keep the immune system strong,” says animal nutritionist Ashii Vrohidis of Elegant Eclectus, based in Minneapolis, Minnesota.
+“Adequate protein ensures strength in muscles, skin, and fur while also playing an important role in managing hormones and enzymes for bodily functions to keep the immune system strong,” says Minneapolis-based animal nutritionist Ashii Vrohidis.

 There are 10 specific amino acids (building blocks of proteins) that are essential for dogs.
 They are typically derived from top protein sources such as chicken, beef, and pork.
 These proteins are easily digestible and widely available.
 (Learn more about a dog’s protein requirements here: Protein for Dogs: Everything You Need to Know).